Continual Robot Skill and Task Learning via Dialogue: Methods

-Participants interacted with the robot in two phases.
-During the first phase - the interaction phase, participants interact with the robot and teach the robot novel skills and task knowledge as they interact with it, this includes dialogue, human demonstration, and robot demonstration.
-In the second phase - the evaluation phase, participants request the robot to perform the same tasks and evaluate the performance of the robot agent.
-We needed a two-phase study because we wanted to collect data for skill learning in the first phase and then run a learned policy on the agent in the second phase.
-The participants came in for another session at least one day apart, allowing $5\texttt{+}$ hours of time to train novel skills using user demonstrations.
-This makes our study two separate $3 \times 1$ between-subjects experiment to measure our framework's ability to learn novel skills and task knowledge by interacting with non-expert human users.
-We do not compare any tasks between the two phases as they were performed on different days and their subjective metrics might be different depending on the subjects' memory of the experience.
+\textbf{Study Design and Measures.} We designed a novel IRB approved two-phase study.
+We collected data for skill learning in the first phase and then ran a learned policy on the agent in the second phase.
+During the first phase - \emph{the interaction phase}, participants interact with the robot to specify a sandwich type and teach the robot novel skills as needed.
+In the second phase - \emph{the evaluation phase,} participants request the robot to make the same sandwich and evaluate its performance.
+In each phase the participants were expected to write emails as an auxiliary task.
+The two sessions are at least one day apart, allowing $5\texttt{+}$ hours of time to train ACT-LoRA using user data.
+This makes our study two separate $1 \times 3$ within-subjects experiment to measure our framework's ability to perform known skills and tasks, while continually learning novel skills from non-expert human users.

-The objective metrics we used for the human-subjects experiment are as follows.
-We measured the overall success rate (SR) of completing the entire sandwich and the success rate for completing each independent sub-task.
-We make a distinction in the evaluation phase for skills that were taught by the participant vs pre-existing skills in our skill library.
-This demonstrates that we can add new skill without loss of performance to our existing skills.
-In the post-study survey, we administered the Godspeed Likability sub-scale~\cite{godspeed}, System Usability Scale (SUS)\cite{sus}, and the NASA TLX~\cite{tlx}.
+For objective metrics we measured the overall success rate (SR) of completing the entire sandwich and the success rate for completing each independent skills.
+We also measured time spent teaching the robot and interacting with the robot in each phase.
+Number of emails and words written for the auxiliary tasks were also measured along with the subjective metrics of Godspeed Likability sub-scale~\cite{godspeed}, System Usability Scale (SUS)\cite{sus}, and the NASA TLX~\cite{tlx}.
+These post-experiment measures were taken for each phase of the study.